-Reviewing quarterly and full-year financial statements and related SGX-ST announcements, including the independent auditors' report for the full-year and significant financial reporting issues and assessments, to safeguard the integrity in financial reporting, and to ensure compliance with the requirements of the SFRS.
+Reviewing quarterly and full-year financial statements and related SGX-ST announcements, including the external auditors' report for the full-year and significant financial reporting issues and assessments, to safeguard the integrity in financial reporting, and to ensure compliance with the requirements of the SFRS.
 In the review of the financial statements, the significant matters referred to in Table A were reviewed by the AC and discussed with management and external auditors.

-- Reviewing and approving the internal and external audit plans to ensure the adequacy of the audit scope. - Recommending, for the approval of the Board, the half-year and annual financial results and related SGX-ST announcements. - Reviewing the adequacy and effectiveness of the Group's internal audit function, including the adequacy of internal audit resources and its appropriate standing within the Group. - Reviewing with internal and external auditors, the audit report and their recommendations, and monitoring the timely and proper implementation of any required corrective or improvement measures. - Reviewing and evaluating with internal and external auditors, and reporting to the Board at least annually on the adequacy and effectiveness of internal control systems, including financial, operational and compliance and information technology controls. - Reviewing whistle-blowing investigations within the Group and ensuring appropriate follow-up actions, if required.
+- · Reviewing and approving the internal and external audit plans to ensure the adequacy of the audit scope. - Recommending, for the approval of the Board, the half-year and annual financial results and related SGX-ST announcements. - Reviewing the independence, adequacy and effectiveness of the Group's internal audit function, including the adequacy of internal audit resources and its appropriate standing within the Group. - Reviewing with internal and external auditors, the scope and results of the audit reports and their recommendations, and monitoring the timely and proper implementation of any required corrective or improvement measures. - Reviewing and evaluating with internal and external auditors, and reporting to the Board at least annually on the adequacy and effectiveness of internal control systems, including financial, operational, compliance and information technology controls and together with SRMC, risk management systems. - Reviewing whistle-blowing investigations within the Group and ensuring appropriate follow-up actions, if required.